 "Goats for peace.
 Repair the ravages of war by gibing a goat. but no ordinary goat: this is a revolving goat. where communites are slowly rebuilding themselves, a revolving goat ( with the aid of a revolving ram) starts families. kids go to restock families without goats. and so on. a goat is milk and fertiliser factory and goes a logn way to improving the local diet, a four-legged step towards self-sufficiency.
 Buy a fine goat for a grateful family.
 And it really helps."

 Charles Ommanney.
 The first thing that I noticed about his photographs is that they are well composed.
 He has all the angles down.
-Everything seems so perfectly c
+Everything seems so perfectly composed.

 Tuesday, November 29, 2005